-As of September 27, 2021, we had 47 full-time employees, 11 part time employees 1 independent contractor and 2 consultants.
+As of December 31, 2021, we had 55 full-time employees, nine part time employees, two independent contractors and two consultants.
 Our future growth and success depend to a large extent on the continued services of members of our current management including, in particular, our VP Research and Development and our Chief Executive Officer.
 Any of our employees and consultants may leave our company at any time, subject to certain notice periods.
 The loss of the services of any of our executive officers or any key employees or consultants may adversely affect our ability to execute our business plan and harm our operating results.
-Our operational success will substantially depend on the continued employment of senior executives, technical staff and other key personnel.
+Our operational success will substantially depend on the continued employment of senior executives, technical staff and other key personnel, especially given the intense competition for qualified personnel.
 The loss of key personnel may have an adverse effect on our operations and financial performance